ggeorgovassilis/circuitjs1/README.md

 # CircuitJS1

+## Note on this fork
+This is a fork of [sharpie7/circuitjs1](https://github.com/sharpie7/circuitjs1) which I maintain because the author uses a rather [esoteric](https://github.com/sharpie7/circuitjs1/pull/23) project setup.

 ## Introduction

 CircuitJS1 is an electronic circuit simulator that runs in the browser.
 It was originally written by Paul Falstad as a Java Applet.
 It was adapted by Iain Sharp to run in the browser using GWT.